Anen: Biography

 He was the son of Yuya and Thuya and the brother of Queen Tiye, the wife of Pharaoh Amenhotep III.
-Under the rule of his brother-in-law, Anen became the Chancellor of Lower Egypt, Second Prophet of Amun, and sem-priest of Heliopolis, and acquired the title Divine Father.
+Under the rule of his brother-in-law, Anen became the Chancellor of Lower Egypt, fan-bearer, Second of the Four Prophets of Amun, sem-priest of Heliopolis, Greatest of Seers, High Priest in the temple of Re-Atum.

-A surviving statue of Anen is now in the Museo Egizio, Turin (Inv.
-No. 5484 / Cat.
-1377).
-A shabti of his is now in The Hague.
+A surviving statue of Anen is now in the Museo Egizio, Turin (Inv.-No. 5484 / Cat.
+1377) and a wooden shabti maybe of the same Anen is now in the Museum Meermanno (Inv.-No. 82/196), The Hague.

 Inscriptions on Anen's own monuments do not mention that he was Amenhotep III's brother-in-law.
 However, this relationship is established by a short but clear reference to him in his mother Thuya's coffin, which stated that her son Anen was the second prophet of Amun.

 It is likely that he died before Year 30 of Amenhotep III, since he is not mentioned in texts relating to the pharaoh's Sed festival; in the last decade of Amenhotep's reign another man, Simut, took over Anen's place as Second Prophet of Amun.
 Simut had been Fourth Prophet of Amun previously.

-Anen was buried in his tomb (TT120) in the Theban Necropolis, on the west bank of the Nile opposite Thebes.
-His son and four daughters are depicted in his tomb, but their names have not survived.
+Anen was buried in his tomb (TT120) in the Necropolis of Sheikh Abd el-Qurna, on the west bank of the Nile opposite Thebes.
+His son and possibly four daughters are depicted in his tomb, but their names have not survived.